taskiq-python/taskiq/docs/available-components/middlewares.md

 ### Prometheus middleware

-You can enable prometheus metrics for workers by adding PrometheusMiddleware.
+You can enable prometheus metrics for workers by adding `PrometheusMiddleware`.
 To do so, you need to install `prometheus_client` package or you can install metrics extras for taskiq.

 ::: tabs